croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Starts to write and communicate simple bug reports with guidance"
         - "Attends and starts to add value team rituals"
         - "Uses tool assisted testing techniques to identify symptoms of bugs"
-        - "Proactive in asking questions, explains what they have tried so far and why that hasn’t worked"
         - "Knows the ISTQB Syllabus and when to apply it"
         - "Can write and execute a test script"
         - "Can write a comprehensive bug report"